Category: Health & Wellness

 What Are Autoimmune Disorders?

-How and Why Do Autoimmune Disorders Occur?
+Why Do Autoimmune Disorders Occur?

-● Chronic fatigue
+• Chronic fatigue and lethargy

-● Joint and muscle pain
+• Persistent joint and muscle pain

-● Recurring fevers
+• Recurring low-grade fevers

 1. Rheumatoid Arthritis (RA)